Saudi Arabia halts oil exports in Red Sea lane after Houthi attacks

 But the alliance did not make major gains in its offensive and on July 1 it called a halt to operations to give the U.N. efforts a chance.

-The United Nations fears cutting off Hodeidah port, a lifeline for millions of Yemenis, risks triggering a famine in the impoverished country.
+The United Nations fears cutting off Hodeidah, a lifeline for millions of Yemenis, risks triggering a famine in the impoverished country.

 One of the coalition’s main justifications for intervening in Yemen was to protect shipping routes such as the Red Sea.
 It has said it foiled previous attacks there in April and May.